tamaskenez/minuniq/README.md

 the data we need to store in game.
 It contains 4 tables:

-- the `player` table (PK: player_id) contains the player's account data and balance, also indexed by email.
+- the `player` table (PK: player_id) contains the player's account data and balance, also indexed by google-user-id (from the authentication service).
 - the `current_game` (PK: game_type_id) table contains only 3 lines for the 3
   types of games.
 It keeps track of the currently ongoing games' number of joined players and the game ids.